mahuntington/php-notes/day1/homework/README.md

 # HELLO - Start Building Your Own ORM

-Use ruby to reshape the kinds of objects coming from a SQL database (via a gem called PG)
+Use PHP to reshape the kinds of objects coming from a SQL database

 #### Learning Objectives

-- Learn about the challenges with converting SQL (rows and tables into JSON)
+- Learn about the challenges of converting SQL rows into JSON
-- Practice using ruby to reshape objects
+- Practice using PHP to reshape objects
 - etc.

 #### Prerequisites

 - Experience with RESTful routes
-- Basic Ruby
+- Basic PHP
 - Familiarity with JSON
 - Familiarity with SQL